50+ Bible Verses About Ego, Pride, and Humility

 7) Isaiah 66:2

-For all those things My hand has made, and all those things exist," says the Lord.
-"But on this one will I look: On him who is poor and of a contrite spirit, and who trembles at My word.
+For all those things My hand has made, And all those things exist," says the Lord.
+"But on this one will I look: On him who is poor and of a contrite spirit, And who trembles at My word."

 8) Luke 14:11